 3.1.
 Real world context: Crucial but limited

 Part of the explanation for why defects in situational context are readily overcome and in part discounted in vocabulary learning is that their role is more limited than one might think.
 A three-year-old’s vocabulary contains an impressive proportion of items for which the observed world yields little or no straightforward interpretive clues: You can’t see thinking, or maybe, or seem, or wanting, or fair (as in “not fair!”)
 It is hard to observe forests and pets, physical as these are, because one observes the trees and dogs instead.
 Even apparent “action” predicates have subtle mental content that can’t be observed.
 For instance, notice that while it may be a bit hard to get blood from a stone, it is impossible to give it any: Give requires a sentient recipient.
 Yet very young preschoolers acquire such items and use them appropriately, so far as can be determined.
 Finally, careful inspection of the real contexts in which even concrete object nouns are acquired must leave one puzzled about how this could help very much.
 For example, a picture-book context like that of Figure 3a might be envisaged as helpful indeed for learning the meaning of “shoe,” and maybe it is.
 But the fact is that the context of Figure 3b is more like what children experience every day, and “from” which they learn most of their early vocabulary.
-One line of investigation finds that fewer than 8% of the situational contexts of natural parental talk to infants offers observers – child or adult – a fighting chance (50% correct) to guess a simple whole-object term – a concrete noun -- that the mother was then uttering; this is studied by videotaping minute-long scenes of actual parent-infant conversation with the sound muted (Medina, Snedeker, Trueswell, & Gleitman, submitted; Snedeker, Geren & Shafto, 2007).
+One line of investigation finds that fewer than 8% of the situational contexts of natural parental talk to infants offers observers – child or adult – a fighting chance (50% correct) to guess a simple whole-object term – a concrete noun -- that the mother was then uttering; this is studied by videotaping minute-long scenes of actual parent-infant conversation with the sound muted (Medina, Snedeker, Trueswell, & Gleitman, submitted; Snedeker= and Gleitman 2004).
 Inefficient and errorful as this guessing game is for concrete nouns, it is materially worse for learning other linguistic categories – the verbs, adjectives, and so forth.
 Moreover, cross-situational observation, i.e., further situational input, complicates this picture rather than resolving it because, in the ever-changing situations in which some single word is uttered, plausible hypotheses proliferate almost limitlessly and overtax memorial resources.

 Figure 3a